moritztim/Gulf-of-Mexico-interpreter/README.md

 ### Exporting

 Many languages allow you to import things from specific files.
-In DreamBerd, importing is simpler.
+In Gulf of Mexico, importing is simpler.
 Instead, you export _to_ specific files!

 ```java
 ===== add.db3 ==